 Leslie holds a private practice in Halifax, N.S. and leads retreats for those looking to reclaim curiosity, connection and passion inwardly through physical movement while taking a deeper look at the wisdom of emotional intelligence for the purpose of outward connection.

 A lifelong yoga practitioner, Maureen began teaching at TAYS during the first Yoga Teacher training in 1991 and has been at teaching yoga at TAYS ever since.
 Her most recent trainings have been for people with cancer, Yin yoga and designing sequences.
 Her inspiration for teaching is rooted in her longstanding meditation and yoga practices and through her students over the years.
 Maureen also takes annual trips to Kripalu Yoga Institute in Massachusetts for ongoing direction and ideas.
-Currently she is conducting a 10 year descriptive research study.
+Currently, she is conducting a 10-year descriptive research study.
 She is examining "How a yoga teacher's practice informs his/her teaching?".
 She is obtaining information through interviews with Yoga teachers and Yoga students.
-Maureen teaches in Bedford in addition to a Tuesday morning, 9:30am, Gentle yoga at TAYS and a 9 year contract with the Justice Dept. For the last several years she has been teaching in the chemotherapy unit of the VG.
-Maureen is an avid gardener, sometimes poet and she also weaves.
+Maureen teaches in Bedford in addition to a Tuesday morning, 9:30 am, Gentle yoga at TAYS and a 9-year contract with the Justice Dept. For the last several years she has been teaching in the chemotherapy unit of the VG.
+Maureen is an avid gardener, sometimes poet and she also is a weaver.

 Maxine, co-owner of Therapeutic Approach Yoga Studio has been teaching yoga since 1997.
 She is a Certified Interdisciplinary Yoga Instructor at the Professional level (500+ hours).
 Maxine has degrees in Kinesiology and Occupational Therapy (honors) and is currently studying Osteopathy with the Montréal College of Osteopathy.
 She has continued to be recognized by Halifax's The Coast readers in "The Best Yoga Instructor" category since 1999.
 She enjoys studying different styles of yoga and incorporates these various influences into her classes.
 She has yoga articles in Active Canadian magazine and has been interviewed as a yoga expert for Chatelaine, Flare (Health Fix), Good Times and Reader's Digest's new magazine "Good Health".
-Maxine, along with her business partner Mike, have been teaching students to become yoga teachers since 2001.
+Maxine, along with her business partner Mike, both have been teaching students to become yoga teachers since 2001.
 Maxine loves teaching yoga.
 Her enthusiasm and passion is apparent with each class that she offers.
-Maxine, the studio manager, teaches Hatha Basics on Monday at 9:30am, Tuesdays at 12:30pm, Thursdays at 9:30am; she teaches Hatha vinyasa or a combined Yang/Yin on Mondays and Thursdays at 11am and 12:15pm; she teaches Gentle classes on Friday at 11:00am.
-Maxine is our most senior teacher and is the co-director of our 200 hour and 500 hour Yoga Teacher Training programs. maxine is currently in her third year studying osteopathy with the Halifax branch of the Canadian College of Osteopathy, based in Montréal, PQ.
+Maxine, the studio manager, teaches Hatha Basics on Monday at 9:30 am, Tuesdays at 12:30 pm, Thursdays at 9:30 am; she teaches Hatha vinyasa or a combined Yang/Yin on Mondays and Thursdays at 11 am and 12:15 pm; she teaches Gentle classes on Friday at 11:00 am.
+Maxine is our most senior teacher and is the co-director of our 200-hour and 500 hour Yoga Teacher Training programs.
+Maxine is currently in her third year studying osteopathy with the Halifax branch of the Canadian College of Osteopathy, based in Montréal, PQ.

 Sandy is thrilled to be back teaching at TAYS where she began her own personal yoga journey in 2001.
 She will never forget the lightness and joy she felt as she walked out onto Quinpool Road after receiving her first yoga class.
 With the intention of understanding this ancient discipline and mindful living, Sandy graduated in 2009 with her 200hr certification in Ashtanga tradition and went on to find her passion in Restorative Yoga and Divine Sleep Yoga Nidra.
 She loves the accessibility of these practices and their healing, transformative power.
 “Research shows that the relaxation experienced during a regular practice over several months generalizes to the rest of the day.
 This is extraordinary!
 This means that the more we practice yoga nidra or restorative yoga the deeper the relaxation response and the more it becomes the ground of who we are in our everyday life.”

-Sara didn't always imagine herself teaching yoga, but some wish or intuition kept prompting her to enrol in a teacher training program.
+Sara didn't always imagine herself teaching yoga, but some wish or intuition kept prompting her to enroll in a teacher training program.
 Now a graduate of both the 200 and 500-hour Yoga Teacher Training at TAYS, she's passionate about helping people discover for themselves the joys and benefits of yoga (and believes wholeheartedly in following your intuition!)
-Sara's warm teaching style invites you to tune in to your body, breath and mind with thoughtfulness, curiosity and compassion.
-She brings similar qualities to her “day job” as a psychotherapist at Therapeutic Approach Health Centre, where she works with individuals, couples and families.
-Always looking for ways to help people realize the changes they long for, Sara is likely to recommend yoga, or incorporate elements of mindfulness and body awareness in her therapeutic work.
-Sara teaches Gentle Yoga on Thursday afternoons at 1:45pm.
+Sara's warm teaching style invites you to tune into your body, breath and mind with thoughtfulness, curiosity, and compassion.
+She brings similar qualities to her “day job” as a psychotherapist at Therapeutic Approach Health Centre, where she works with individuals, couples, and families.
+Always looking for ways to help people realize the changes they long for, Sara is likely to recommend yoga or incorporate elements of mindfulness and body awareness in her therapeutic work.
+Sara teaches Gentle Yoga on Thursday afternoons at 1:45 pm.